populationgenomics/cpg-infrastructure/stack/README.md

      This will grant read permissions to the `test` / `main` buckets of those dependencies, based on the access level of the service account.
 This can for example be useful for joint-calling multiple datasets.

+1. Create a PR to get your new `Pulumi.<dataset>.yaml` file reviewed.

 1. Deploy the stack:

    ```shell